ashfordhill/dynamic-integration-tester/README.md

   - Create `TestCase` and `TestResult` objects from the backend response to update the state.

-- [ ] **Dropdown for fn showing duplicates for scripts**
+- [✅] **Dropdown for fn showing duplicates for scripts**

-  - Investigate why the dropdown is showing duplicate scripts; not sure when this started happening.
+  - ~~Investigate why the dropdown is showing duplicate scripts; not sure when this started happening.~~
+  - Apparently React.StrictMode causes all components to mount twice.
+Kinda seems yucky.
+Rm'd.

 - [ ] **Backend to parse the result status into a failure msg**